-Major Development - developments for 10 or more new residential units or for the creation/ change of use of more than 1,000m2 floorspace.
-This includes residential development of less than 10 units that creates more than 1,000m2 floorspace.
+Major Development - developments for 10 or more new residential units or for the creation/ change of use of more than 1,000m floorspace.
+This includes residential development of less than 10 units that creates more than 1,000m floorspace.

-Medium Development - development for 5-9 residential units or creation/ change of use of 500 - 999m2 floorspace.
+Medium Development - development for 5-9 residential units or creation/change of use of 500-999m floorspace.

-Motor vehicle-free - development that does not provide any off-street ear-parking er increase on street parking stress, other than to address the needs of Disabled Blue or White Badge holders and servicing requirements.
+Motor vehicle-free - development that does not provide any off-street parking, other than to address the needs of Disabled Blue or White Badge holders and servicing requirements.